thomknoe/INFO-5345/Lab 6/README.md

 <mark> _**AI Usage:** Utilized assistance from ChatGPT for the writing of code._ </mark>

-<mark> _**Pros:** Transitioning from following a incremental coding procedure, where we began with local publishers and then extended to an MQTT server hosted on flask was very seamless using AI._ </mark>
+<mark> _**Pros:** Transitioning from following a incremental coding procedure, where we began with local publishers and then extended to an MQTT server hosted on flask was very seamless.._ </mark>

-<mark> _**Cons:** as with before, it was critical to ensure that all the dependencies were of the correct aversion across each individual pie, otherwise it would lead to problems with publishing to the broker, utilizing the GPIO pins, or accessing another peripheral that would be vital in the process._ </mark>
+<mark> _**Cons:** As with before, it was critical to ensure that all the dependencies were of the correct version across each individual Pi, otherwise it would lead to problems with publishing to the broker, utilizing the GPIO pins, or accessing another peripheral._ </mark>

 <mark> For testing purposes, we decided to array the cubes out on a desk facing the monitor where the web app would display the colors and blend them together, alongside the video feed and the OpenCV inference.
-However, this set up can also be arranged in a variety of remote environments and situations, allowing for the telepresent aspects to fully come into effect.
+However, this set up can also be arranged in a variety of remote environments and discrete situations, allowing for the telepresent aspects to fully come into effect.
 This testing set up was made so that all inputs and outputs could be situated in one place, so as to record and document clearly.</mark>

 <mark> One issue with this generated code is the amount of latency that is present when reading emotions directly from a live feed camera using OpenCV.
-This latency also factored into problems with the color display, whereby delays between the inference and the MQTT server cause errors in the color change or color persistence.
+This latency also factored into problems with the color display, whereby delays between the inference and the MQTT server caused errors in the color change or color persistence.
 This became apparent in our user testing.</mark>

 ![Live Feed 1](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%206/Images/Part_2/Live_Feed_1.gif)
 ![Live Feed 2](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%206/Images/Part_2/Live_Feed_2.gif)